Learn to use FrameMaker like a pro. This course takes over where the Intro to FrameMaker course leaves off.

 This course blends lecture, recorded material, and real-world projects.
 The training materials include bonus content that will take you as deep into FrameMaker as you want to go!

-Course material and features are based on the current release of FrameMaker.
-However, users of previous FrameMaker versions are welcome, and books and class files will be supplied in that format whenever possible.
+Course material and features are based on the current release of FrameMaker, but users of previous FrameMaker versions are welcome.

 But sitting for 6-8 hours a day in a software class can be a challenge.

-That's why I've taken my 20 years of FrameMaker classroom training experience and turned it into an easy to follow online course.
-It's your choice...blast through the material in a couple of days like you would in a live class, or increase your retention by taking a few weeks to more thoroughly absorb the content.
+That’s why I’ve taken my many years of FrameMaker classroom training experience and turned it into an easy-to-follow online course.
+It’s your choice…blast through the material in a couple of days like you would in a live class, or increase your retention by taking a few weeks to more thoroughly absorb the content.

 Each course comes with four weeks of online access.

 My courses come with the option to subscribe to weekly live sessions.
 This subscription also extends your course access for as long as you subscribe to the live sessions.

 See the checkout page for details.

 Looking for information on FrameMaker templates and template-driven design?

 Consider my six-week Template Design Workshop, where you'll learn everything you need to develop and maintain beautiful and efficient FrameMaker projects.